Knowing why you are at court

 - Look for your name on the list and write down the number.
 The cases are usually called in order.

 - After you enter the courtroom let the clerk know if you need an interpreter.
 The clerk is sitting in the front of the room.
-Check in with the clerk.Tell her you are there.
+Check in with the clerk.Tell them you are there.

 - Listen for your case to be called.